trgwii/TeMiCross/README.md

 1. Run `tmc client` (make sure the Minecraft server is started using `tmc wrap` first, see [above](#setup-server)).
 	* You will be asked to fill in even more values.
 1. The client will start, and you can type commands into it to run commands on the server console.

+## Tips

+### Reconfigure

+You can reconfigure the bot at any time by running: `tmc <command> config`

+Example: `tmc botwrap config` will load values from `botwrapper.json` and ask you the configuration questions again.
+You may or may not need to do this after updating.